-- 49.1 A new shipper shall provide the Commission with full information on normal value, export price and any other information deemed necessary by the Commission and shall submit such information in the prescribed format. - 49.2 In the event that the new shipper has not exported any products to SACU during the period under review, it shall provide the Commission with the required information in the prescribed format.
+- 49.1 A new shipper shall provide the Commission with full information on subsidies and any other information deemed necessary by the Commission and shall submit such information in the prescribed format. - 49.2 In the event that the new shipper has not exported any products to SACU during the period under review, it shall provide the Commission with the required information in the prescribed format.

-50 Suspension of anti-dumping duties
+50 Suspension of countervailing duties

-- 50.1 The anti-dumping duties in respect of the new shipper shall be withdrawn simultaneously with the initiation of a new shipper review. - 50.2 The Commission may request the Commissioner for the South African Revenue Service to impose provisional payments at the same level as the anti-dumping duties simultaneously with the withdrawal of the anti-dumping duties in terms of subsection 1.
+- 50.1 The countervailing duties in respect of the new shipper shall be withdrawn simultaneously with the initiation of a new shipper review. - 50.2 The Commission may request the Commissioner for the South African Revenue Service to impose provisional payments at the same level as the countervailing duties simultaneously with the withdrawal of the countervailing duties in terms of subsection 1.
 Such provisional payments shall remain in force for the duration of the review.

-- 51.1 A new shipper review shall consist of a single investigation phase. - 51.2 The Commission may verify such information as it deems necessary to confirm the accuracy and the adequacy of any information submitted by any interested party.

-51.3 The exporter's margin of dumping will normally be determined as the difference between the normal value and the export price to South Africa.
+- 51.1 A new shipper review shall consist of a single investigation phase. - 51.2 The Commission may verify such information as it deems necessary to confirm the accuracy and the adequacy of any information submitted by any interested party. - 51.3 The exporter's margin of subsidisation will normally be determined as the subsidy expressed as a percentage of the export price to South Africa.
 In the event that no export price to South Africa can be established, the Commission may determine the export price on any reasonable basis, including, but not limited to, with reference to the new shipper's export price to an appropriate third country.